anomalyae/thinking/_posts/2024-09-07-The-structured-data-opportunity.md

 ##### Skygate: Applying Structured Data to Recruitment

 We built Skygate, an intelligent document processing platform, to enable recruiters and large employers to structure, edit, format, and store or port candidate data.
-Recruitment teams can access the following ai-powered benefits today:
+Recruitment teams can access the following AI-powered benefits today: